Blackwater (company)

-Constellis, formerly known as Blackwater, is an American private military company founded on December 26, 1996 by former Navy SEAL officer Erik Prince.
-It was renamed Xe Services in 2009, and was again renamed Academi in 2011 after it was acquired by a group of private investors.
-In 2014, Academi merged with Triple Canopy, a subsidiary of Constellis Group.
-Later, Academi was fully integrated into the parent company, and now operates under the name Constellis.
+Constellis, formerly Blackwater, is an American private military contractor founded on December 26, 1997, by former Navy SEAL officer Erik Prince.
+It was renamed Xe Services in 2009, and was again renamed to Academi in 2011, after it was acquired by a group of private investors.
+In 2014, Academi merged with Triple Canopy to form Constellis Holdings.

 Constellis and its predecessors provide contract security services to the United States federal government.
 Since 2003, it has provided services to the Central Intelligence Agency.
-In 2013, its subsidiary, International Development Solutions, received an approximately $92 million contract for U.S. State Department security guards.

 In 2007, Blackwater received widespread notoriety for the Nisour Square massacre in Baghdad, when a group of its employees killed 17 Iraqi civilians and injured 20.
-Four employees were convicted in the United States but later pardoned on December 22, 2020, by President Donald Trump.
+Four employees were convicted in the United States and were later pardoned on December 22, 2020, by President Donald Trump.

 History

-1997: Blackwater USA
+Origins as training center

 Blackwater USA was formed on December 26, 1996, by Al Clark and Erik Prince in North Carolina, to provide training support to military and law enforcement organizations.
 In explaining its purpose, Prince stated: "We are trying to do for the national security apparatus what FedEx did for the Postal Service."
-After working with SEAL and SWAT teams, Blackwater USA received its first government contract following the bombing of USS Cole off of the coast of Yemen in October 2000.